adrelanos/Whonix-documentation/TimeSync.md

 * Almost no one and no operating system, is using Secure Network Time Synchronization or External Clocks by default.
 Most systems synchronize the system clock using unauthenticated NTP.
 An adversary tampering with NTP replies or malicious NTP server makes things even worse.
 Even if there were authenticated NTP there is a requirement for a distributed trust model.
 * A system not using NTP or using authenticated NTP stands out form most other users.

+Definitions:

+* Time Sanity Check in context of Whonix: Is an init.d script, which checks, if the system clock is between build timestamp and expiration date (17 MAY 2033 10:00:00).

 Attacks
 A correct system clock is crucial for many reasons: